Midland Bank: Acquisitions and development in its first 50 years

-Post war recovery and international alliances
+Post-war recovery and international alliances

 Midland responded to the ending of credit restrictions in 1958, by extending its branch network and by introducing a series of innovative services, including personal loans (1958), personal cheque accounts (1958) and cheque cards (1966).
-In 1958, it acquired Forward Trust, which became a leader in installment finance, leasing and factoring services.
+In 1958, it acquired Forward Trust, which became a leader in instalment finance, leasing and factoring services.

 In 1967, Midland acquired a share in Montagu Trust, the owner of Samuel Montagu & Co., and thereby became the first British clearing bank to own a London merchant bank.
 Samuel Montagu, with its own history dating back to 1853, became a wholly owned subsidiary in 1974, and is now part of HSBC's private banking business.

 Through the acquisition of Samuel Montagu & Co, Midland also gained a majority share in Guyerzeller Bank AG (now HSBC Guyerzeller Bank) in Switzerland.
 Further diversification followed in 1972, when Midland was the leading member of the consortium that acquired the Thomas Cook travel business.
 After becoming sole owner in 1977, Midland sold its interest in 1992.

 In 1974, Midland began to open branches or representative offices in overseas countries and to acquire other international banks.
 The largest of these was the purchase of a majority share in Crocker National of California, United States: this was not a success and Midland was forced to take full ownership in 1985 so that it could sell it to Wells Fargo the following year.

 In 1980, Midland acquired a controlling interest in Trinkaus & Burkhardt KGaA, a private bank in Germany with a long history of its own, today HSBC Trinkaus.

 In 1984, in a bid to grab market share Midland scrapped current account charges.
 It was so successful that all other banks in the United Kingdom had to quickly follow and offer the same or risk losing their customers.
 The country has had free banking ever since.